MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ::: moniker range=">= tfs-2017"

 **Notes**
 1. The Work items page is subject to filters based on the [view selected](../work-items/view-add-work-items.md#view-work-items).
 Boards and backlogs are subject to filters defined for the team as described in [Set up your Backlogs and Boards](set-up-your-backlog.md).
+Completed and In Progress work items are determined based on the state categories assigned to the workflow state as described in [How workflow states and state categories are used in Backlogs and Boards](../work-items/workflow-and-state-categories.md#state-categories).
 2. Grouping is supported through portfolio backlogs and boards, parent-child links, and tree hierarchy.
+Tree hierarchies are flattened when filtering is applied and reinstated when filtering is cleared.
 3. Backlogs and Sprint Backlogs support reordering.
 However, when filtering is enabled, reordering isn't supported.
 4. Taskboards provides a **Group by** function based on **People** or **Stories**.
 5. Query Results supports [multi-column sort](set-column-options.md#sort-on-a-column).